srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 All volunteers are required to read the [safeguarding policy](https://opsmanual.studentrobotics.org/about-the-charity/safeguarding).
 Please ensure you have read this ahead of time, and e-mail safeguarding@studentrobotics.org to confirm you have read and understood it.

 ## Refreshments
 Hot drinks, cold drinks, and snacks will be available throughout the competition and the setup days.
 If possible, please bring a re-usable mug to make your drinks in so we can limit waste.
-You will need to provide your own lunch.
+You will need to provide your own lunch, it is recommended that you bring this with you at the beginning of the day.

 ## Southampton Marathon